DDMAL/Nomr/README.md

-GOLD
+NOMR
 ====

-Glyph OnLine Database.
+Networked Optical Music Recognition.

-A web service and interface for querying note glyphs for the purposes of training Optical Music Recognition (OMR) algorithms.
+A web service and interface for querying glyphs for the purposes of training Optical Music Recognition (OMR) algorithms.

 Dependencies
 ------------